tuongv-1736461/Machine-Learning-projects/Eigenfaces/README.md

 Next, we will compute a 10x10 correlation matrix between images and plot it.
 We will also create a matrix Y=XX^T and find the first six eigenvectors with the largest magnitude eigenvalue.
 Additionally, we will perform SVD on matrix X and find the first six principal component directions.
 We will compare the first eigenvector from the eigenvectors with the first SVD mode and compute the norm of their absolute values.

 Finally, we will compute the percentage of variance captured by each of the first six SVD modes and plot the first six SVD modes.
-Through this assignment, we aim to gain a deeper understanding of the dataset and develop skills in computing correlation matrices, finding eigenvectors and principal component directions, and calculating the percentage of variance captured by SVD modes.
+Through this project, we aim to gain a deeper understanding of the dataset and develop skills in computing correlation matrices, finding eigenvectors and principal component directions, and calculating the percentage of variance captured by SVD modes.

 ## Theoretical Background: